The following blog post was originally published on 1/24/18, but updated 1/2/19 for added value.

 When planning something - an event, a marketing campaign, a renewal strategy - how many people do you turn to for input?
 Is it typically the same people?

 If so, you could be missing out on a plethora of fresh, new ideas!
-You may want to try some new things in 2018 (correction: you SHOULD want to), but if you’re relying on the same two or three brains, that might be difficult to do.
+You may want to try out some new initiatives in 2019 (correction: you SHOULD want to), but if you’re relying on the same two or three brains, that might be difficult to do.
 Reach out to others.
-Your board, your members, online forums.
-(The American Society of Association Executives has a great online forum where you can ask other association professionals for advice and guidance.)
+Your board, your members, industry forums, etc. (The American Society of Association Executives has a great online forum where you can ask other association professionals for advice and guidance.)

-Use these resources and you’ll be well on your way to success (and positive change) in 2018.
+Use resources like that and you’ll be well on your way to success (and positive change) in 2019.

 6. Clumping all of your members into one big pool

-If you work in the association industry, chances are, you’re busy and pressed for time.
-And as a result, it can be tempting to clump all of your members into one big pool - to send them all the same email, to invite them all to the same webinar, etc. But long-term, that can actually have a negative impact on engagement and retention.
+If you work for an association or chamber, chances are, you’re pretty busy and pressed for time.
+And as a result, it can be tempting to clump all of your members into one big pool - to send them all the same email, to invite them all to the same event, etc. But long-term, that can actually have a negative impact on engagement and retention.
+(Different members have different wants and needs.)

-Make 2018 your association’s best year yet!
+Make 2019 your organization’s best year yet!
 Whether you’re trying to increase recruitment, engagement, non-dues revenue, or retention, allow us to help!
 Check out our Ultimate Guide to Membership Management below!